nydailynews/style/README.md

 * Use hyphens in directories, use underscores in file names.
 Never use spaces.
 * Keep directory names for directories that store assets as short as can be while still being clear.
 * Image file names should be as clear as possible.
 If the image is a photo, make sure you can tell what the photo is of from the file name.
+* For sites and projects that have one file with a bunch of custom javascript in it, call that file `app.js` for the sake of consistency.

 ### Variable names